alhajee/ckan/doc/maintaining/datastore.rst

 alias_of
     Name of a relation that this alias point to.
 This field is ``null`` iff the name is not an alias. name
     Contains the name of the alias if alias_of is not null.
-Otherwise, this is the resource id of the CKAN resource for the DataStore resource. oid
+Otherwise, this is the resource id of the FMLD resource for the DataStore resource. oid
     The PostgreSQL object ID of the table that belongs to name.